-Investments are purchased primarily as long term investments and not for trading purposes.
+Investments are purchased primarily to meet the short to medium term liquidity requirements of unitholders.
 Investments are classified as fair value through other comprehensive income and carried at market value at the end of the year.
-Any revaluations to market value are reflected in the Investment Revaluation Reserve.
-Investment income is brought to account on an accruals basis, when the right to receive payment is established.
+Investment income from listed investments is brought to account as accrued income when the right to receive payment is established.
+Changes in the capital value of fixed interest investments is brought to account through other comprehensive income.